springmeyer/profiling-guide/README.md

 # or more direct:
 pidof python
 ```

 Now, run as root and attach to the process using gdb.
-Be aware that your program will become hung by attaching, but when we exit gdb it will wake up.
+Be aware that your program will be paused by attaching, but when we exit gdb it will wake up.

 ```
 sudo gdb --pid `pidof python`